naftalimurgor/android-bitgesell-node/README.md

 ## Building

-First you need to build the bitcoin-core binaries for Android.
+First you need to build the bitgesell-core binaries for Android.
 Among common build dependencies you'll need Android Toolchain.
 Get an Android Studio and download the toolchain using SDK Manager.

-First you need to build bitcoin dependencies:
+First you need to build bitgesell dependencies:
 * Apply [this commit](https://github.com/autoconf-archive/autoconf-archive/pull/211/commits/0087595e99c8bb9a41f5c05a426b453c8d4d931c) to ./build-aux/m4/ax_boost_thread.m4.
 * Go to 'depends', read README.
 Choose you Android architecture (aarch64-linux-android and x86_64-linux-android are most common) and run something like: